jplflyer/Spring-Web-JWT/README.md

 And it expects to be able to get a string array from it.
 This is the list of URLs that should require no JWT token.
 In this case, you can ping, seed, register, or login without a token, and all other calls will require a proper JWT token passed like in the Authorization header as `Bearer YourToken`.

+## Still To Do: The Signing Key
+Right now, the signing key is hard-coded.
+In JWT, signing keys are any bytes.
+You can use anything.
+I provided a bunch of text in my example.
+I'm going to update my demo to instead use a proper key.
+For now, what we've got here works, but it's insecure if anyone knows you're using this project.
+Take a look at the last method of JwtService.java if you want to understand why.

+I'll fix it shortly.